Why Is Land So Cheap On Anderson Island (WA)?

 Ferry headed to Anderson Island

-After negotiations between island residents and the county in 2020, the ferry’s schedule was expanded to 14 trips a day in winter and 18 in summer.
-The last ferry leaves Steilacoom around 10 PM.
+After pressure from island residents in 2020, the county expanded the ferry schedule to 14 trips per day in winter and 18 in summer, with the last departure from Steilacoom around 10 PM.

 Reason 2: Small Number of Services